Maungatapere

 Maungatapere is a settlement in Northland, New Zealand.
 State Highway 14 runs through it.

+Geography

+The settlement takes its name from a rounded volcanic peak of the same name (a Maori name meaning "meeting house by the mountain") that lies to the southwest, and has a summit 359 metres above sea level.
 Whangārei is 11 km to the east, and Tangiteroria is 18 km to the south west.
-The settlement takes its name from a rounded volcanic peak of the same name (a Maori name meaning "meeting house by the mountain") that lies to the southwest, and has a summit 359 metres above sea level.

 Maungatapere is at the junction of State Highways 14 and 15.

-Maungatapere is the antipode of the city of Tangier, Morocco.
+It is the antipode of the city of Tangier, Morocco.

 History

 Thomas Elmsley bought 60000 acre of land in Maungatapere and northern Wairoa from Te Tirarau Kukupa in 1839.
 The next year he and the brothers Henry and Charles Walton brought workers to establish farms in the area.
 Henry Walton's farm was on the slopes of Maungatapere Mountain and was called "Maungatapere Park".
 After the Flagstaff War, Walton employed former soldiers to build stone walls which are still a feature of the area.
 Walton built a road between Maungatapere and Whangarei in 1858.

 A war memorial church was planned for Maungatapere in 1919 but did not open until 1928 due to difficulty with fundraising.